CloudCommandos/shares/Ansible Workshop/handout.md

 Before the start of the hands-on exercise, run the following command to create a directory to work in:

 ```
-mkdir ansible-workshop
+mkdir /home/userX/ansible-workshop
-cd ansible-workshop
+cd /home/userX/ansible-workshop
 ```

 ### 3.1 Exercise 1 - Introduction to Playbook
 #### Part One - Basic Introduction
-1. Create a directory for the first exercise
+1. Create the directory for exercise 1

     ```
     mkdir -p ex-1/playbooks
     cd ex-1/playbooks
     ```

-1. Create the ansible script in the playbooks directory for part one of the exercise
+1. Create the ansible script for part one of exercise 1

     ```
-    nano first-task-part-one.yaml
+    nano exercise-1-part-one.yaml
     ```

     And fill in the file with the following information